 We’ve been busy, and we understand that all of these resources can be a bit overwhelming.
 If you’ve only got one class period, or one full day, or one week, or one month… we have a easy-to-follow “Road Maps” created just for you.
 These step-by-step guides help you plan the best way to integrate this content into your classroom, no matter how much time you have.

-Our brand-new iPad app is the centerpiece of this entire experience for your students.
+Our interactive, digital resources are the centerpiece of this entire experience for your students.
 They can simply click the “Explore” button and chart their own course.
 Students can explore by topic (arts, science, equality, medicine, etc.), or choose to explore by media type (videos, articles, games, photos).
-For teachers, we’ve tied the lessons plan mentioned above directly to the iPad content.
+For teachers, we’ve tied the lesson plans mentioned above directly into the digital content.
 With easy-to-follow instructions for teachers, students can be directed to click on “Class Activities” for a more structured approach to exploration.

 Live TV Show

-Mark your calendar!
-On October 25th, 2016, we’ll bring the Field Trip to life in amazing new ways!
-We’ll broadcast live into your classroom to present the most compelling stories from the “Indiana Pioneers” Field Trip.
-Special guests, hands-on activities, interactive Q & A, special content delivered in real-time through the iPad app, and much more await this once-in-a-lifetime television broadcast.
+On October 25th, 2016, we brought the Field Trip to life in amazing new ways!
+We broadcasted live into classrooms across the state to present the most compelling stories from the “Indiana Pioneers” Field Trip.
+Special guests, hands-on activities, and interactive Q & A, special content were delivered in real-time through tablet apps and a companion website, in a once-in-a-lifetime television broadcast.

 Tell Your Friends

 The Ball State Field Trips program gets better and stronger if you share this great resource with other teachers and classrooms.
 We don’t like going it alone… so invite all your friends to join the fun!